WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_libraries.md

 * Each CQL Expression SHALL provide a reference back to the source of the expression ** Concepts: The reference is implicit in the code
-** Elements: A tag referring to the L2 Element by ID ** Decisions: A tag referring to the L2 Decision Table (could be library level?)
-** Scheduling: A tag referring to the L2 Scheduling Table (could be library level?)
-** Indicators: A tag referring to the L2 Indicator (could be library level?)
+** Elements: A tag referring to the L2 Element by ID ** Decisions: A tag referring to the L2 Decision Table (at the library level) ** Scheduling: A tag referring to the L2 Scheduling Table (at the library level) ** Indicators: A tag referring to the L2 Indicator (at the library level)

 ### **Tooling:**